-And why is it not entangled in the red cobweb?
-Going so fast, it bounces off the strands, and the fluff of his blanked sticks onto the gluey ropes and rips off the rug, therefore, the ropes could not hold it.
+And why is it not entangled in the red cobwebs?
+Going so fast, it bounces off the strands, and the fluff of his blanked sticks to the gluey ropes so that it could pass through the nasty stuff.

 Eventually, the rabbit arrives in the central chamber, the home of Nevil, who is fascinated by the madly jumping ball.
 He wants to catch the erratically moving thing, but in the state of a boy, he is too slow.
 Therefore he changes into his monster being.

-He darts after the red ball and effortlessly grabs it with his strong arms and claws.
-Unintentionally his claws penetrate the woollen material and pierce the rabbit badly, and it instantly petrifies.
+He darts after the red ball and effortlessly grabs it with his strong arms and fangs.
+Unintentionally his claws pierce the woollen coat and stab the rabbit badly, and it instantly petrifies.